Hojicha (roasted green

-And it’s another good way to get more healthy delicious tea into your routine.
+This is another good way to get more healthy delicious

 Hojicha is quite low in caffeine, so you can drink or eat this at night without fear of being unable to sleep.

-So for today’s ice cream, we’ll be processing the hojicha leaves into powder!
+So for today’s ice cream, we’ll be processing the hojicha leaves into powder first.

 Hojicha Ice Cream （ほうじ茶アイス）

-If you’re starting with loose leaves, you’ll need to make a decision.
+If you’re starting with loose leaves, you’ll need to make a decision–to make it into powder or leave whole.
+Tough call but it’s up to you.

-I use my food processor to powderize the loose leaves.
-You want the processed leaves as fine as possible.
-See the processed hojicha above?
+I use my food processor to make powdered loose leaves.
+If you do this, you would want the processed leaves as fine as possible.

-If you use the hojicha leaves whole, you can just steep and then strain them out.
+If you use the whole hojicha leaves, you can just steep and then strain them out.

-For this round, I wanted to try something different and left the powdered bits in the final ice cream product.
+For this round, I wanted to try something different and leave the powdered bits in the final ice cream product.

-If you use the powder, the way I usually strain it is with my nutmilk bag.
+Note that if you follow the same way I do and use powdered leaves, I would usually strain it with my nutmilk bag.

 So you may be wondering… how was it?